lukaszliniewicz/Pandrator/README.md

 #### Silero
 Silero runs on the CPU.
 It should perform well on almost all reasonably modern systems.
 #### VoiceCraft
-You can run voice craft on a cpu, but generation will be very slow.
+You can run VoiceCraft on a cpu, but generation will be very slow.
 To achieve meaningful acceleration with a GPU (Nvidia), you need one with at least 8GB of VRAM.

 ### Dependencies
 This project relies on several APIs and services (running locally):